arnurabdrakhman-svg/databootcampfinal/README.md

+### Note!
+The notebook is split into 2 separate ones - EDA.ipynb and Model.ipynb.
+If they don't sync with your google drive, run final.ipynb instead

 # Credit Default Prediction and Policy-Oriented Threshold Analysis

 This repository contains a data analysis and predictive modeling project focused on **credit default risk**, completed as part of the **Data Bootcamp (Finance)** course at **NYU Stern**.